 A bid in response to a request for proposals (RFP) for such contract before TWC

-This condition does not apply to a contract or bid that relates only to providing .
+This condition does not apply to a contract or bid that relates only to providing CCS.

-Additionally, Boards must be aware that pursuant to , upon execution of a local match agreement for privately donated funds from a for-profit entity, the contributor must not enter into a contract with TWC or submit a bid in response to an RFP issued by TWC before the first anniversary of the date on which TWC accepted a donation from the contributor, unless the contract or bid relates only to providing .
+Additionally, Boards must be aware that pursuant to Texas Labor Code §301.021(d), upon execution of a local match agreement for privately donated funds from a for-profit entity, the contributor must not enter into a contract with TWC or submit a bid in response to an RFP issued by TWC before the first anniversary of the date on which TWC accepted a donation from the contributor, unless the contract or bid relates only to providing CCS.

 Consistent with Texas Labor Code §301.021(c), Boards must not accept a private donation from a for-profit entity that has either of the following: